Campus Policies

 Review for Exit

-• Students are reviewed for possible exit from DAEP when they have earned the appropriate number of points for their placement.
+- Students are reviewed for possible exit from DAEP when they have demonstrated continued success in attendance, behavior, and academics (grades).

 Factors considered in review include: